prismhead26/E-Business-Back-End/criteria.md

   * Includes column definitions for all four models outlined in the Challenge instructions.

   * Includes model associations outlined in the Challenge instructions.

-### Repository Quality: 13%

-* Repository has a unique name.

-* Repository follows best practices for file structure and naming conventions.

-* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-* Repository contains multiple descriptive commit messages.

-* Repository contains quality readme with description and a link to a walkthrough video.

 ## Review